uscensusbureau/us-census-bureau-data-api-mcp/README.md

 ## Available Tools
 This section covers tools that can be called.

-### Identify Datasets
+### List Datasets
-The `identify-datasets` tool is used for fetching a subset of metadata for all datasets that are available in the Census Bureau's API. \
+The `list-datasets` tool is used for fetching a subset of metadata for all datasets that are available in the Census Bureau's API. \
 It requires no arguments.

 #### How to Run via CLI
 ```
-echo '{"jsonrpc":"2.0","id":1,"method":"tools/call","params":{"name":"identify-datasets","arguments":{}}}' \
+echo '{"jsonrpc":"2.0","id":1,"method":"tools/call","params":{"name":"list-datasets","arguments":{}}}' \
 | docker exec -i mcp-server node dist/index.js
 ```